-If you don’t change the default password on all your voicemail accounts, you or your company could be in for a big – and expensive – surprise.
-Hackers know how to compromise voicemail systems to accept and make international collect calls without your knowledge or permission.
+If you don’t change default passwords on your voicemail accounts, you or your company could be in for an expensive surprise.
+There are hackers who know how to compromise voicemail systems to accept and make international collect calls without your knowledge or permission.

 How the scam works

-In another version of this scam, a hacker breaks into a voicemail system with call forwarding, programs the system to forward calls to an international number, then uses it to make calls.
+In another version of this scam, a hacker breaks into a voicemail system’s call forwarding feature, programs the system to forward calls to an international number, then uses it to make calls.